Photo: Emma Brockway

 About the Author

-Carol Louise Munn, a native Texan, was born in Fort Worth and lives in Houston, where she has created a full life after becoming disabled.
-In addition to teaching English and Creative Writing for thirty-four years, she earned her MFA at the University of Michigan where she was awarded two full fellowships and was also a recipient of an Academy of American Poets Prize and later awarded a grant from the National Endowment for the Humanities.
-A nominee for the Pushcart Prize, she was selected as a juried poet ten times for the Houston Poetry Fest.
-Her poems have appeared in many journals including Poetry, Fugue, WomenArts Quarterly Journal, Slab, Poetry Quarterly, Ampersand Review, The Chaffin Journal, equinox, Comstock Review, Lascaux Review, and The Midwest Quarterly Review.
-Her poems have been anthologized in Untameable City, Enchantment of the Ordinary; Stories from Where We Live: The Gulf Coast; and The Senior Class.
-Her chapbook, Bed of our Making, is forthcoming from Mutabilis Press.
+Carol Louise Munn, a native Texan, was born in Fort Worth and lives in Houston.
+In addition to teaching English and Creative Writing for 34 years both in the U.S. and in Spain, she earned her MFA at the University of Michigan where she was awarded two fellowships and was also a recipient of an Academy of American Poets Prize.
+A nominee for the Pushcart Prize, she was a recipient of a National Endowment for the Humanities grant and was selected as a juried poet ten times for the Houston Poetry Fest.
+Her poems have appeared in many journals including Poetry, Fugue, WomenArts Quarterly Journal, Slab, Poetry Quarterly, Ampersand Review, The Chaffin Journal, Equinox, Comstock Review, Lascaux Review, and The Midwest Quarterly Review.
+Her poems have been anthologized in Untameable City; Enchantment of the Ordinary; Stories from Where We Live: The Gulf Coast; and The Senior Class.
+Her chapbook, Bed of Our Making, is forthcoming from Mutabilis Press.

 Spirits and Gnats